-Accuracy in the wake-flow predictions obtained through the optimally-tuned engineering wake models is quantified through the average percentage error, PE (Eq.
-1), which is reported in Fig. 11 for the various clusters of the LiDAR dataset.
-It is evident that the Jensen model is characterized by the lowest, yet comparable, accuracy, which is a consequence of the top-hat representation of the wake velocity field.
-The Larsen model has better accuracy than the Jensen model, but worse than Ainslie and Bastankhah models.
-The Bastankah model produces in general similar percentage error as Ainslie model for different LiDAR clusters.
+- 395 In Fig. 11, we observe that a general improvement in the wake-prediction accuracy is achieved through the optimal-tuning procedure for all the considered wake models and every cluster of the LiDAR dataset.
+It is evident that the baseline Jensen model is characterized by the lowest (average PE of 25%), yet comparable, accuracy, which is a consequence of the top-hat representation of the wake velocity field.
+The calibration of the wake expansion parameter, k, as a function of TI proposed by Peña et al. (2016) allows reducing the average PE to 19%.
+However, the optimal tuning procedure adopted for the current - work enables a PE about three times smaller than for the baseline (average PE of 8%).
+The optimally-tuned Larsen model 400 has a better accuracy than the Jensen model, but worse than Ainslie and Bastankhah models.
+The Bastankah model produces in general a similar PE as for the Ainslie model for the various LiDAR clusters.
 It is noteworthy that the accuracy in model prediction generally increases for higher incoming turbulence intensity, TI.
 Indeed, the enhanced turbulent mixing leads to smoother and more Gaussian-like wake velocity profiles.

-Finally, a sensitivity analysis of the optimally-tuned model parameters as a function of $$C_t$$ and $TI$ is provided.
+Finally, a sensitivity analysis of the optimally-tuned model parameters as a function of $C_t$ and TI is provided.
 To this aim, both input and output parameters are normalized as follows: